 With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in Wisconsin.
-Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
-As your child learns tools and techniques that can be used in and beyond school, you'll see his or her confidence grow!
-We're ready to equip your child for success: simply contact your local Sylvan in Wisconsin to get started or to find out more.
+Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
+You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
+Contact your local Sylvan in Wisconsin now to find out how we can equip your child for success.

 Success starts with a solid foundation.
-That’s why we've tailored our study skills program in Wisconsin to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
-In other words, we always consider the bigger picture, and our goal is to impart lifelong knowledge that can go a long way to ensuring your son or daughter's personal and academic success.
-Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.
+For that reason, Sylvan's study skills program in Wisconsin is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at college and in career settings.
+Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
+Find out how we can strengthen your child’s skillset so he or she can handle any challenge.

 - How to manage time and workloads more effectively.